 Through the Penn Resilience Programme and our commitment to Anti Bullying Week, students are encouraged to reflect and accept responsibility for their behaviour and understand how they can contribute positively towards other people.

-Miss S Webb is Head of PSHE (currently on maternity leave).
-Mrs J Fice is Acting Head of PSHE.
-Other members of the team are Mrs V Roberts, Mrs T Harrington, Mr Burgess and Miss T Morris.
+Miss S Webb is Head of PSHE.
+Other members of the team are Mrs J Fice and Mrs T Harrington.